shengyanli1982/law/README.md

 # Features

-`LAW` also has interesting properties.
-It is designed to be easily extensible which mean you can easily write your own asynchronous writer.
+`LAW` also has some interesting features.
+It is designed to be easily extensible, allowing you to write your own asynchronous writer effortlessly.

 ## 1. Callback

 `LAW` supports action callback functions.
-You can specify a callback function when creating a writer, and the callback function will be called when the writer performs certain actions.
+You can specify a callback function when creating a writer, and this function will be called when the writer performs certain actions.

 > [!TIP]
 > Callback functions are optional.
-If you don't need callback functions, you can pass `nil` when creating a writer, and the callback function will not be called.
+If you don't need them, you can pass `nil` when creating a writer, and the callback function will not be called.
 >
 > You can use the `WithCallback` method to set the callback function.